iterative/datachain/docs/index.md

-# 🔗 DataChain Getting Started
+# Getting Started with DataChain

 🔨Wrangle unstructured AI data at scale